 - Deferred residence expulsion (with or without relocation to a different residence location).

 - Disciplinary probation.
 Disciplinary probation may involve counseling with faculty or administrative staff; restriction of student privileges; prohibitions against participation in University activities or events, including athletic or non-athletic activities; and prohibitions against holding office or participating in student organizations or residence, school, or college organizations or activities.

 - Residence probation.
 Residence probation may involve periodic meetings with a member of the residence staff and/or restriction of specific residence privileges.

 - Restitution.
 The student will reimburse the University and/or other appropriate party for damage to or loss of property or for costs or expenses incurred by the University or other party.
 Restitution will be made at full cost of replacement or repair, and other expenses.

 Note: If the respondent is a graduate student who also serves as a teaching assistant, sanctioning decisions related to the respondent’s teaching responsibilities will be made by the appropriate academic Dean.

-3. Remedies for Complainants.
-As part of the sanctioning process, the Dean of Students, or designee, may require that existing interim remedies stay in place for a prescribed period of time.
-In consultations with the Title IX Coordinator and the Director of SARP, the Dean of Students may also impose new remedies or administrative actions such as stay-away orders, housing placement, or academic accommodations based upon the investigation and resolution of the case.
+Remedies for Complainants.
+As part of the sanctioning process, the Dean of Students, or designee, may require that existing supportive measures stay in place for a prescribed period of time.
+In consultations with the Title IX Coordinator and the Director of SARP, the Dean of Students may also impose new supportive measures or administrative actions such as stay-away orders, housing placement, or academic accommodations based upon the investigation and resolution of the case.